 If a student would like to change the coursework listed on the Plan of Study, the student will need to submit a course change request on their iPOS.
-Once the student has updated their coursework, they will need to print their updated Plan of Study and obtain signatures of approval from the Faculty Advisor (and supervisory committee members, for PhD students).
-The signed iPOS should be submitted to the Graduate Coordinator for review and approval, then subsequent routing for auditing by the Graduate College.
+Once the student has updated their coursework, they will need to email CHSGrad@asu.edu an email verification from their Faculty Advisor approving the change.
+Once received, the Graduate Support Coordinator will review the iPOS for approval and route to the Graduate College.